How to File a Utah LLC or Corporation Amendment

 Utah Amendment vs. Certificate of Restatement

-Both a Certificate of Amendment and a Statement of Correction are documents used to change information on your Utah Certificate of Organization.
-However, a Statement of Correction is used only when you made a mistake on the original filing or it was incorrectly executed.
+Both a Certificate of Amendment/Articles of Amendment and an Articles/Statement of Correction are documents used to change information on your Utah Certificate of Organization.
+However, an Articles/Statement of Correction is used only when you made a mistake on the original filing or it was incorrectly executed.
 If you need to make substantive changes, then you’ll need to stick with the amendment paperwork.
+The Articles/Statement of Correction form is available on the Utah Division of Corporations and Commercial Code website, and the filing fee is $12.

 FAQ

-• You don’t need an attorney to file your Utah amendment paperwork.
+• You’re not required to use an attorney to file your Utah amendment paperwork.
 However, you may consider consulting legal counsel to understand how amendments will affect your business.

-• No. A Utah Annual Report reflects all current information about a limited liability company or corporation.
+• No. A Utah annual report reflects all current information about a limited liability company or corporation; Utah’s name for this report is the annual business renewal.
 Your business must submit one each year regardless of whether information in your Certificate of Organization or Articles of Incorporation changes.

 • Utah Division of Corporations will send an acknowledgment of processing completion to your registered agent.
 To receive a copy as acknowledgment, file the amendment in duplicate and include a prepaid return envelope.